suedegambit/workSystemDocs/projectTasks/README.md

 3.  **Activate:** Move the task line from `backlog.md` to `active.md` when starting work.
 4.  **Complete:** Mark the task as done (`- [x]`) and move the line to `done.md`.
 Optionally add a completion date.

+**Convention:** Any task or next action agreed upon during development discussions (e.g., with an AI assistant or team member) *must* be immediately added to `active.md` (if starting now) or `backlog.md` to ensure the tracking system reflects the current plan.

 ## Task Format

 Use Markdown checklists with optional tags: